loz-hpc-linux/sysadmin/README.md

 ---

 ### log_search.sh
-Searches BMC logs for a pattern and returns contextual lines around the most recent match.
+Searches remote Cray BMC logs for a user-defined pattern and returns contextual output around the most recent match.

-Designed to work with minimal shell environments such as BusyBox.
+The script connects to the target BMC via SSH, scans /var/log/messages and /var/log/n*/current, and identifies the last occurrence of the search pattern across all logs.
+It then prints configurable lines of context before and after the match, helping operators quickly understand the surrounding events during hardware or node fault investigation.

+The script supports extended regular expressions, prompts for a pattern if one is not supplied, and encodes the search pattern to safely execute against minimal remote shells
+(including BusyBox environments commonly found on BMC systems).
+It also performs environment checks to ensure the correct BMC target is set and automatically handles file discovery across node log paths.

+Typical use cases include diagnosing power faults, sensor errors, node crashes, hardware telemetry events, and boot failures by quickly locating the most recent relevant log entry and its surrounding context.

 ---